-Steps to Recovery offers withdrawal management services during our inpatient detox program.
+Silver Pines Treatment Center (Steps to Recovery’s sister program) offers withdrawal management services during our inpatient detox program.
 Medically supervised with around the clock care by physicians, nurses & therapists, our goal is to provide the most comfortable setting to what can be a very uncomfortable process.
 When someone with a physical dependency abruptly stops using that substance, it is inevitable that he or she will begin to experience unpleasant withdrawal symptoms which can be both physical and mental.
 With the aid of substance abuse & mental health professionals, along with personalized medication regimen, clients become free of the physical need to use in order to avoid painful withdrawals.
 Although drug detox and drug treatment are not one in the same, inpatient detox is often a vital first phase of addiction treatment.

 Why it is dangerous to detox at home

 Withdrawing from any substance of addiction can be dangerous but even more so if done without proper medical supervision.
 During the detox process, it can be very easy to underestimate the physical withdrawal symptoms and then completely overlook the severity of the psychological symptoms associated with the discontinuation of substance use.
 Depending on the drug, the withdrawal symptoms that arise can quickly become life-threatening.
 An inpatient detox program with appropriate medical supervision is the safest way to discontinue a pattern of substance abuse.